About our programmes

 Hull is the lead department in the Heritage Consortium, the AHRC-funded Doctoral Training Centre for Heritage Studies.
 As part of the North of England Consortium for Arts and Humanities, Hull also offers further doctoral funding opportunities across the arts and humanities, including History.
 These schemes provide joint supervision between two partner institutions, giving you access to an even greater range of expertise for supporting your research.

-Our innovative MA by Thesis History treats you as an independent researcher who is ready to ask more ambitious questions about the past.
+Our innovative MRes History treats you as an independent researcher who is ready to ask more ambitious questions about the past.
 Your one-to-one dissertation supervision is supplemented by two taught optional modules which equip you to broaden and deepen your intellectual ambitions, putting you in as competitive a position as possible if you choose to apply for doctoral funding.

-The MA by Thesis programme lasts one year full-time or two years part-time, and culminates in a dissertation of 27,000 words.
-The programme scales down your module workload during the teaching trimesters so that you can devote an increasing amount of time to dissertation research even in Trimester 2.
+The MRes programme lasts one year full-time or two years part-time, and culminates in a dissertation of 30,000 words.

 Archaeology is a well-established area of research at the University of Hull, and the lively mix between archaeology, geography and history ensures that students benefit from our exciting research culture.